 The Cybersecurity Maturity Model Certification (CMMC) is a unified standard for implementing cybersecurity across the Defense Industrial Base (DIB), which includes over 300,000 companies in the supply chain.
 The CMMC is the Department of Defense’s (DOD) response to significant compromises of sensitive information located on contractors’ information systems.
 The DOD is now taking a supply-chain risk-management approach to improving cybersecurity.
 Multiple organizations are working to put in place the compliance and accreditation program.
 Businesses must plan and execute their compliance strategy in an uncertain environment – leveraging FedRAMP accredited cloud services is a way to leverage the stated reciprocity arrangement between CMMC and FedRAMP to meet compliance objectives.
+If you are interested in learning about the CMMC Framework, leveraging FedRAMP reciprocity, and how stackArmor can help with FedRAMP and CMMC compliance acceleration, continue to read below.

 The CMMC measures an organization’s ability to protect Federal Contract Information (FCI) and Controlled Unclassified Information (CUI).
 In simple terms, CUI is information that the Government creates or possesses or any entity that creates or possesses for or on behalf of the Government.
 It is information that requires safeguarding or dissemination controls according to and consistent with federal law, regulations, and government-wide policies.